dataset-ninja/edd2020/README.md

-# ENDOSCOPY DISEASE DETECTION AND SEGMENTATION
+# Endoscopy Disease Detection and Segmentation

-ENDOSCOPY DISEASE DETECTION AND SEGMENTATION (EDD2020) is a dataset for object detection and segmentation tasks.
+EDD2020 is a dataset for object detection and instance segmentation tasks.